longarchivist/codestudy/docs/how-to/get-started-with-vscode.md

 ## Commands

 Commands make VS Code extremely powerful.

 To invoke a command, press `cmd+shift+P` and select the command you want to execute.
+I think this should be `cntl-shift-P` on Windows
 For example, to see the Foam graph:

 - press `cmd+shift+P`